 The Thesis: If you believe the franchise will return to its roots, Turner is the logical play.

-• Why it’s a Value Play: At 46%, Turner may be priced as the favorite, but he visually fits the Ian Fleming description better than anyone else on the board and has proven his acting chops across a number of properties.
+• Why it’s a Value Play: At 45%, Turner represents a coinflip, although he clearly outguns his nearest rival in the Next James Bond odds.
+Visually, he fits the Ian Fleming description better than anyone else on the board and has proven his acting skills across a number of properties.

 The Thesis: According to The Rest is Entertainment host, Marina Hyde, the Saltburn and Wuthering Heights heartthrob is in "pole position" for the role of 007.
 In a recent viral podcast episode, Hyde highlighted Elordi's "Gen-Z A-list" credentials.
 What about a first Millennial Bond (the franchise has never had one)?
 That could be for Amazon's inevitable TV spin-off.